Chain-Complex/Open-Grants-Program/application-template.md

 * **Project Name:** Decentralized Exchange for Contracts
 * **Team Name:** Chain Complex
-* * **Payment Address:** BTC or Ethereum (DAI) payment address.
-We don't accept payments for the program in other currencies at this stage. (e.g. 123mp123...)
+* * **Payment Address:** Ethereum (DAI) payment address: 0xA015048555940B3fE5989Fbb75A2ef9E178e9859

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:

+* Decentralized implementation of matching with contracts.

+### Overview

 Many matching schemes do not only match agents but also determine contractual details of a matching.
 In practice, contracts are often incomplete and parties might renege on promises made during the contracting phase.
 Blockchain technology offers the possibility to write self-enforcing contracts that mitigates these problems and does not require legal enforcement in case of dispute.
 Moreover, it facilitates writing complete contracts that specify consequences for all possible contingencies.

-### Overview

-Please provide the following:

-* Decentralized implementation of matching with contracts.
-* A brief description of your project.
-* An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-* An indication of why your team is interested in creating this project.
+On the application layer we will design a user interface.
+There will be an off-chain distributed system calculating a matching -- using the programming languages C++ and Kotlin, the latter for shared-memory programming.
+On the smart-contract level, we will use Solang.
+On the blockchain (sub- or para- chain) level, we will maintain a distributed database and access controls for users.
+How exactly this mixture of off- and on-chain computations works is a part of a research question we address.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-* Mockups/designs of any UI components
-* Data models / API specifications of the core functionality
-* An overview of the technology stack to be used
+* An overview of the technology stack to be used:

-* Documentation of core components, protocols, architecture, etc. to be deployed
-* PoC/MVP or other relevant prior work or research on the topic
-* What your project is _not_ or will _not_ provide or implement
+After checking Polkadot development tools, we find the following tools and projects (potentially) useful for our project:

+Smart Contract Language: Solang.
+Parachain Dev Kits: Gantree.
+Client Libraries: Go, C++, C, Haskell, Javascript, Substrate API Sidecar - TypeScript, Python, Java(new), PHP.
+Randomness: DKG and Randomness Beacon.
+Bridges: Ethereum by Centrifuge, POA <> Substrate, Substrate <> Ethereum DAI Bridge, BTC by ChainX, Polkadot Ethereum Bridge.
+Privacy: ZeroChain, Automata Network.
+ZKP: ZeroPool, Megaclite.

-  * This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+* Disclaimer: This is a first stage of a bigger project, so only solution concept and specifications will be provided.

 ### Ecosystem Fit